anistone9/pwa-text-editor/README.md

 Data is stored in an IndexedDB database, using the `idb` lightweight wrapper around the IndexedDB API.

 ## Installation
 Clone the repository in GitHub.
+Open an integrated terminal.
 Run `npm install`, and `npm run start`.
-Open `index.html` in the browser, and click `install`.
+Navigate to the local host.
+Click the 'Install' button to install the app on the local machine.

 # Usage
-This single-page application can be used to track notes and ideas while coding.
+This single-page application can be used to track notes and ideas while coding, mark ideas down for later use.

-## Demo
-Need to add

 ## Credits
 University of Arizona Coding Bootcamp resources (class activities and examples).